 Ten percent of homes have leaks that waste 90 gallons or more per day.
 In Santa Fe, that’s more than 3,800 homes.
 In addition to toilet flappers, common sources of leaks include faucets and valves.

 Correcting easy-to-fix water leaks can save homeowners and businesses more than 10 percent on their water bills.
 In most cases, fixture replacement parts don’t require a major investment and can be installed by do-it-yourselfers.
-Water Conservation staff can be reached year-round at (505) 955-4225 to answer customer questions on how to fix leaks.

 The Facts on Leaks